Whether you own a startup or a large company, setting up an offshore company can help your business grow and reach new markets.

 Fortunately, a productivity tracker like Time Doctor can help you monitor and analyze your offshore team’s performance — even if they are on the other side of the world.

-Time Doctor is an employee productivity management software used by large companies like Verizon and Ericsson, as well as by small and medium-sized businesses, like Thrive Market to boost workplace productivity,
+Time Doctor is an employee productivity management software used by large companies as well as by small and medium-sized businesses to boost workplace productivity,

 Here’s a quick look at some of Time Doctor’s key features: